npgrosser/autowired/README.md

     notification_controller: NotificationController = autowired(thread_local=True)
 ```

-Each thread will now get its own instance of the component when it is injected or accessed from the context.
+Now, each thread receives its own unique component instance at the point of injection or retrieval from the context
 The same can be achieved for property methods by using the `thread_local_cached_property` decorator.

 ### Scopes and Derived Contexts